kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 The location of `serviceworker.js` file on the server is a _gotcha_ as well: the worker will only operate on its current and child paths.
 In other words if the location of Service Worker file is `kollegorna.se/serviceworker.js`, it will work on the entire site (origin), even if I am browsing here `kollegorna.se/` or there `kollegorna.se/i/am/here`.

-As you might have realised having the file on `kollegorna.se/about/serviceworker.js` won’t invoke the worker when browsing on `kollegorna.se/` nor `kollegorna.se/contact`.
+As you might have realized having the file on `kollegorna.se/about/serviceworker.js` won’t invoke the worker when browsing on `kollegorna.se/` nor `kollegorna.se/contact`.

 Note that domains and subdomains all are different origins, so for example the worker on `kollegorna.se/serviceworker.js` will _not_ operate when browsing on `labs.kollegorna.se`.
 Placing multiple worker files will get you going.